ares-emulator/ares/README.md

 The above does not apply to releases of librashader prior to `0.1.0`, which were allowed to break API and ABI compatibility in both the Rust and C API without an increase to either `LIBRASHADER_CURRENT_VERSION` or `LIBRASHADER_CURRENT_ABI`.

+The ABI version was bumped from `1` to `2` with librashader `0.5.0`.
+See [`MIGRATION-ABI2.md`](https://github.com/SnowflakePowered/librashader/blob/master/MIGRATION-ABI2.md) for migration instructions.

 ### MSRV Policy

-While librashader requires nightly Rust, the following MSRV policy is enforced for unstable library features.
+When building against nightly Rust, the following MSRV policy is enforced for unstable library features.

 * Windows and macOS: **latest** nightly
-* Linux: **1.70**
+* Linux: **1.76**

 A CI job runs weekly to ensure librashader continues to build on nightly.

+Building against stable Rust requires a higher MSRV.
+* All platforms: **1.77**

-Note that the MSRV is only intended to ease distribution on Linux and is allowed to change any time.
+Note that the MSRV is only intended to ease distribution on Linux when building against nightly Rust or with `RUSTC_BOOTSTRAP=1`, and is allowed to change any time.
 It generally tracks the latest version of Rust available in the latest version of Ubuntu, but this may change with no warning in a patch release.

 ## License
 The core parts of librashader such as the preprocessor, the preset parser,